-Additionally, Reyburn assists employers with traditional labor matters, including union avoidance campaigns, unfair labor practice charges, grievance arbitrations, and collective bargaining negotiations.
-He also represents employers in industries such as sales, financial services, and insurance on both the plaintiff and defense side in employee defection matters, including lawsuits involving non-competition, non-solicitation, and non-disclosure agreements, the Computer Fraud and Abuse Act (CFAA), and state trade secret and unfair trade practice statutes.
+On the employment law side, Reyburn’s practice includes handling lawsuits and administrative charges alleging discrimination/harassment and wage and hour violations.
+He also represents employers in industries such as healthcare, sales, financial services, and insurance on both the plaintiff and defense side in employee defection matters, including lawsuits involving non-competition, non-solicitation, non-disclosure, and confidentiality agreements.

 Reyburn is a contributing editor for The Developing Labor Law and Employment at Will treatises, published by the American Bar Association Section of Labor and Employment Law, as well as the South Carolina Employment Law Reference Guide, published by the South Carolina Chamber of Commerce.

-Reyburn was selected by his peers to be one of Greater Columbia Business Monthly's "Legal Elites of the Midlands" in 2015.
+Reyburn was selected by his peers to be one of Greater Columbia Business Monthly's “Legal Elites of the Midlands” in 2015, 2016, and 2017.

 - AutoNation, Inc. v.
 NLRB, 801 F.3d 767 (7th Cir.
 2015)

 - Pac Tell Group, Inc. v.
 NLRB, 817 F.3d 85 (4th Cir.
 2015)

 - Intertape Polymer Corp. v.
 NLRB, 801 F.3d 224 (4th Cir.
 2015)